bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Permission screens

-Write-authorization in ADX is established using [UCANs](https://fission.codes/blog/auth-without-backend/) which are issued by the user's key management software.
+Write-authorization in ATP is established using [UCANs](https://fission.codes/blog/auth-without-backend/) which are issued by the user's key management software.
 A UCAN designates the resources for which it permits writes.

 Resource descriptions are hierarchical: they designate a collection schema and optionally one or more record schemas.
 The descriptions embed the schema IDs of which the key manager must translate these IDs into user-friendly descriptions.